jfumoHawaii/jfumoHawaii.github.io/random.md

 date: 2026-04-14
 ---

 I was wondering how much does the latitude of the Tropic of Cancer actually changes through time.
-To explore this, I looked at the position of the tropic through time relative to Mokumanamana.
+I calculated the position of the line through time relative to Mokumanamana.

 ---